Whatsapp Icon

 Honey

 Honey, especially Manuka honey, is renowned for its antibacterial and wound-healing properties.
-Applying honey on oral sores can aid in relief and faster healing.
+Applying honey to oral sores can aid in relief and faster healing.
 Always opt for raw, organic honey for the best therapeutic effects.

 Incorporating these remedies can offer some relief and support during mouth cancer treatments.
 Remember, these home remedies are meant to be complementary and should never replace professional medical advice or treatment plans.
 Consult your healthcare team before introducing any new remedy into your routine.